moxystudio/rfcs-oss/rfcs/0003-split-eslint-config.md

 }
 ```

-ℹ️Other ECMAScript versions might be requested by adding `/<version>.js`, like so:
+ℹ️ Other ECMAScript versions might be requested by adding `/<version>.js`, like so:

 ```js
 {